ASML: Products

 ASML produces the photolithography machines used in the production of integrated circuits, called "scanners".
 In these machines, patterns are optically imaged onto a silicon wafer that is covered with a film of light-sensitive material (photoresist).
 This procedure is repeated dozens of times on a single wafer.
 The photoresist is then further processed to create the actual electronic circuits on the silicon.
-The optical imaging that ASML's machines deal with is used in the fabrication of nearly all integrated circuits and, as of 2011, ASML had 67 percent of the worldwide sales of lithography machines.
+The optical imaging that ASML's machines deal with is used in the fabrication of nearly all integrated circuits.
+As of 2025, ASML had 83% percent of the worldwide sales of lithography machines.

-ASML's earlier competition consisted of Ultratech, Canon and Nikon, MKS Instruments, Lam Research and Cadence Design Systems.
+ASML's earlier competition consisted of Ultratech, Canon, Nikon, MKS Instruments, Lam Research and Cadence Design Systems.